 You might get lucky and plant your bait right in a busy fish highway, but you also might end up being in a dead zone.
 We’ll go over a few tips to help you read where you’ll find more fish and what to look for.

 Where to Fish

 For the most part, identifying the sandbar and its troughs is pretty easy.
-I recommend a good pair of polarized glasses, since they make it much easier to see objects under the water.
+I recommend a good pair of polarized glasses since they make seeing objects under the water much easier.
 Even if it’s deep, the sandbar off your beach is going to be a lighter color than the darker water surrounding it.
-You’ll want to cast into the darker water as near to the lighter colors as possible.
+So you’ll want to cast into the darker water as near to the lighter colors as possible.

-On the off chance you can’t visibly see a sandbar, watch where the waves begin to gain height and topple over.
-The start of the sandbar is higher than the seafloor the wave has been traveling over, causing it to begin breaking (which you can identify by it seeming to rise up and foam along its top.
+On the off chance, you can’t visibly see a sandbar, watch where the waves begin to gain height and topple over.
+This is because the start of the sandbar is higher than the seafloor the wave has been traveling over, causing it to start breaking (which you can identify by it seems to rise and foam along its top.

-You should be able to see cuts in a sandbar as well, however, if you can’t then you can find them by watching water currents.
+You should be able to see cuts in a sandbar as well.
+However, if you can’t, you can find them by watching water currents.
 When waves come together and seem to meet in the middle, sloshing into one another to become one, that’s one good indicator of an outwards sucking current (or rip current).